flotwig/ringo/DESIGN.md

 `FILE <filename>;<byte-count>`

-Upon receiving an ACK packet for this command, the sender will begin transmitting the data as 507-byte chunks with a 1-byte header containing the current sequence number, `0-255`.
-This sequence number is unsigned and may roll over.
+The receiver node will identify itself by responding back down the ring with a `DACK` packet containing its own address and the sequence number 0.
+The sender will begin transmitting the data as 506-byte chunks with a 2-byte header containing the current sequence number, `0-65536`.
+This sequence number  may roll over.
 This means each UDP packet will be 508 bytes.
 The sender will transmit one packet at a time and wait for a corresponding `DACK` message from the receiver before sending the next packet.

 A data packet may be retransmitted if the sender detects a timeout.